BxCppDev/homebrew-bxtap/README.rst

 * About Qt5:

-  A brew formula is provided for a minimal installation of Qt5 from brew: ``bxcppdev/bxtap/qt5-base``.
+  A brew formula is provided for a minimal installation of Qt5 from brew: ``bxcppdev/bxtap/qt5-base`` (see above).

   However, on Ubuntu 16.04, it is also possible to use the Qt5 system installation (version 5.5).
-  Should the ``qt5-base`` tap fail to build, please make a try with and rebuild Bayeux:
+  Should the ``qt5-base`` tap fail to build, please make a try with the system Qt5 and then rebuild Bayeux.
+  Typically, you should use:

   .. code:: sh